 (2) whilst nothing contained in this Determination prevents a law practice from charging time spent on a client matter or client matters in the course of travel (air travel by way of example), the law practice is not entitled to charge a client or clients for both time spent on a client matter (regardless of whether that time relates to the client for whom the travel is being undertaken) and the amount for travel allowed in this Determination.

-5. Restricted Practitioner category
+5 Restricted Practitioner category

-The amendments brought in by the Legal Profession (Magistrates Court) (Criminal) Determination 2016 remain in effect.
-Clause 5(e) of that Determination ceases to have effect with the introduction of this Determination.
+The amendments brought in by the Legal Profession (Magistrates Court) (Criminal)Determination 2016 remain in effect, other than clause 5(e) of that Determination.